oballinger/Satellite-Formatter/README.md

 # Satellite-Formatter
-Several Python and Javascript based workflows to turn satellite imagery into longitudinal dataframes.

-Javascript files should be run in Google Earth Engine (https://code.earthengine.google.com/).
-These manage the loading, analysis, and exporting of satellite imagery to .csv files.

-Python files clean and format the .csv outputs of the remote sensing analysis.
+Some useful functions in Google Earth Engine to process, format, and export remote sensing data.
+Link to GEE code: https://code.earthengine.google.com/92a4c2f75e6bf2422edbe8a1901c9b71